chainx-org/ChainX/README.md

 $ git clone https://github.com/chainx-org/ChainX ~/ChainX
 $ cd ~/ChainX

-# Build all native code
+# Build all native code, the executable binary will be present in target/debug/chainx.
 $ cargo build

+# If your want to run chainx in production, please build it in release mode
+$ cargo build --release
 ```

 ## Development